-NASHVILLE, Tenn.
-(August 7, 2017) – There were 3,872 closings reported for the month of July, according to figures provided by Greater Nashville REALTORS®.
-This represents an increase of 4.5 percent over the 3,705 closings reported for July 2016.
+There were 3,482 closings during the month of December, according to figures provided by Greater Nashville REALTORS®.
+This is a 20 percent increase from the 2,881 closings reported for the same period in 2018.

-There were 3,887 properties under contract at the end of the month, compared to the 3,426 properties under contract at this time last year.
-The average number of days on the market for a single-family home was 25 days.
+There were 2,144 sales pending at the end of December, compared with 1,867 pending sales at this time last year.
+The average number of days on the market for a single-family home was 35 days.

 The current inventory of properties by category, compared to last year, is:

-Greater Nashville REALTORS® is one of Middle Tennessee’s largest professional trade associations and serves as the primary voice for Nashville-area property owners.
-REALTOR® is a registered trademark that may be used only by real estate professionals who are members of the National Association of REALTORS® and subscribe to its strict code of ethics. *RealTracs, Inc., the regional Multiple Listing Service through which we obtain our market statistics, recently adjusted its statistical reporting in order to more accurately reflect market activity.
-Beginning in June 2017, Greater Nashville REALTORS will report on the following:
+About Us: Greater Nashville REALTORS® is one of Middle Tennessee’s largest professional trade associations and serves as the primary voice for Nashville-area property owners.
+REALTOR® is a registered trademark that may be used only by real estate professionals who are members of the National Association of REALTORS® and subscribe to its strict code of ethics.